GiovanniSalmeri/yellow-metatags/README.md

 ## Settings

-The following settings can be configured in file `system/extensions/yellow-system.ini`:
+The following setting can be configured in file `system/extensions/yellow-system.ini`:

-`Metatags` = names recognised in the page settings
+`Metatags` = a comma separated list of meta tags recognised

 ## Developer